jwn2/whelper/whelper/README.md

 ## Acknowledgements
 Thanks to Mikey Ward, author of *Swift Programming: The Big Nerd Ranch Guide*. whelper is based on wordlasso from his book.
-Thanks to Garrett Sholtes who published a [wordle solution list](https://gist.github.com/scholtes/94f3c0303ba6a7768b47583aff36654d) that is the basis for whelper's dictionary.
+Thanks to Garrett Sholtes who published a [wordle solution list](https://gist.github.com/scholtes/94f3c0303ba6a7768b47583aff36654d).
+It is the basis for whelper's dictionary of possible solutions.
 Thanks to the folks at [RockPaperShotgun](https://rockpapershotgun.com) for their list of previous solutions.